The biggest power plants in the world

 Biggest renewable energy plant

-The biggest renewable energy plant is the Three Gorges Dam, which we’ve already mentioned.
+The biggest renewable energy plant is the Three Gorges Dam, which is also the world’s biggest power plant generally.
 As it’s a hydro plant, it uses a renewable source: the Yangtze River.

 Biggest solar plant